Lectionary Bible Studies and Sermons

 Sincere love.
 12:9-21

-In this passage, Paul continues to examine the practical application of the doctrine of justification.
-Because of "God's mercy", of his sovereign grace toward us in Christ, Paul urges his readers to be the people they are in Christ.
-In general terms, he speaks of love in action, although, in reality, the passage is little more than a series of loosely connected exhortations.
+In our passage for study, Paul continues to examine the practical application of the doctrine of justification.
+Because of "God's mercy", because of his sovereign grace toward us in Christ, Paul urges his readers to be the people they are in Christ.
+In general terms, he speaks of love in action.

 The passage

 v10.
-We are to show affectionate kindness to our brothers and sisters in Christ, particularly when they are in need, for Jesus is with them.
-A kindness to a brother is a kindness to Christ.
+We are to show affectionate kindness to our brothers and sisters in Christ, particularly when they are in need.
+We must always remember, a kindness to a brother is a kindness to Christ.

 v12.
-With respect to our hope of eternity, be joyful; With respect to persecution, be patient, and with respect to prayer, be constant.
+With a view to eternity, be joyful; in persecution, be patient; in prayer, be constant.

 v15.
-We must be willing to stand with those around us in their times of trouble.
+Let us stand with those around us in their times of trouble.
 These words may refer to empathy within the Christian fellowship, but there is no reason why they can't apply to the world at large.

 v16.
-To "live in harmony with one another" probably means "agree together, one with another"; "be of the same mind."
-This exhortation calls on believers to work at unity in the brotherhood, but also possibly encourages "community" with all our neighbors.
+When Paul encourages us to "live in harmony with one another" he probably means "agree together, one with another"; "be of the same mind."
+This exhortation calls on believers to work at unity in the brotherhood, but also possibly encourages a wider sense of community.
 Paul also denounces snobbery, encouraging us to be willing to associate with people from a lower social stratum.
 Also, he makes the point that it is dangerous to think too highly of our intellectual ability.
 "I think and therefore it is true" (rather than "I think and therefore I am"), is a disastrous assumption.

 v17.
 Do not return evil for evil.
-This exhortation on vengeance is oft repeated in the Bible, even by Jesus, Mt.5:38f, Lk.6:29, 35.
-Paul goes on to encourage right behavior; "let your aims be such as all men count honourable", NEB.
+This exhortation on vengeance is oft repeated in the Bible, even by Jesus, cf., Matt.5:38f, Lk.6:29, 35.
+Paul goes on to encourage right behavior; "let your aims be such as all men count honorable", NEB.

 v18.
 Where possible, be peaceably disposed toward everybody.